Frequently Asked Questions

 What is the Planetary Health Alliance (PHA)?

 The Planetary Health Alliance (PHA) was founded in 2016 based on recommendations from the Rockefeller-Lancet Commission on Planetary Health.
-It is currently composed of 250+ organizational members from 60+ countries around the world committed to understanding and addressing global environmental change and its health impacts.
-It is through our global member community that the PHA is able to bring planetary health science, stories, and solutions to the most pressing issues of our time across organizational, regional, and global levels.
-At its core, the PHA curates and disseminates the latest planetary health research and knowledge, creates and curates educational resources, builds and fosters the planetary health community and mainstreams planetary health information and solutions to the general public, private sector, and policy makers.
+It is currently composed of over 420 organizational members from 70+ countries around the world committed to understanding and addressing global environmental change and its health impacts.
+It is through our global member community that PHA brings Planetary Health science, stories, and solutions to the most pressing issues of our time.
+At its core, PHA curates and disseminates the latest Planetary Health research and knowledge, creates and curates educational resources, builds and fosters the Planetary Health community, and mainstreams Planetary Health information and solutions to the general public, private sector, and policy makers.

 Join our PHA Members Hylo Community to network and collaborate directly with our community.